 When you’re in the middle of a dental emergency, especially if you’re experiencing a lot of pain, going to the emergency room can seem like a smart idea.
 However, most ERs just don’t have the equipment and training to manage most dental issues.
 In fact, ER doctors can prescribe pain relievers and antibiotics, but you’ll still need to visit our office for actual dental treatment.
 Unless you have a broken jaw bone or other more serious facial trauma, you should turn directly to our dental experts instead of the ER.

 In most scenarios, one of the first things you should do is call our practice.
-We can get you on our schedule on the very same day, and our team will be able to advise you so that you have the best chances of saving your natural tooth.
+We can get you on our schedule on the very same day, and our team will be able to advise you so that you have the best chance of saving your natural tooth.

 Without examining your ailing teeth, it is difficult to say what treatment you may require.
 Root canal therapy is necessary when the sensitive pulp of the tooth becomes vulnerable to bacteria, which can occur due to painful decay, a deep crack, or a break.
 If we recommend root canal therapy, you can be sure that our team will make sure you feel completely at ease throughout the entire process.

 Depending on the extent of the damage to your tooth, we may need to remove the tooth entirely.
 This option is usually considered a last resort, but it may be the only or best solution if your tooth is too badly damaged or decayed to be repaired.
 Rest assured that we will do everything we can to save your tooth, but if extraction becomes necessary, we will ensure your comfort and discuss your replacement options.